 Graduates of the program have been employed as

-Airport Management and Operations, Flight Crew Scheduler, Fixed Based Operator Manager, Airport Operations Coordinator, Security Inspector, Safety Inspector, Project Manager, Professional Pilot, Aircraft Mechanic, Airport Director, Air Traffic Control, Airline Crew Scheduler, Flight Dispatcher, Aircraft Charter Sales Rep, Trip Planner, Flight Following Agent, Flight Operations Agent
+Airport Management and Operations, Flight Crew Scheduler, Fixed Based Operator Manager, Airport Operations Coordinator, Security Inspector, Safety Inspector, Project Manager, Professional Pilot, Aircraft Mechanic, Airport Director, Air Traffic Controller, Airline Crew Scheduler, Flight Dispatcher, Aircraft Charter Sales Rep, Trip Planner, Flight Following Agent, Flight Operations Agent

 Follow this link for a complete List of Student Achievements.